mes-uu/transmission-measurements-project/base_station/README.md

 ## Description

-This base station is to temporarily place an antenna and connected transmitter on a flat surface.
+This base station is used to temporarily place an antenna and transmitter on a flat surface.

 The main design criteria are
 - Weather proofness